Churchill magazine

 Don’t go anywhere until you’ve checked your wipers, fluid levels and battery.
 Freezing temperatures can take its toll on your battery, making it harder to start and more likely to cut out.
 Take a look at our tips on driving in ice and snow.

-Wrap up warm and take food and drink with you, in case you get stuck.
-Plus, you’ll need a torch, scraper and some de-icer.
-Before you set off, it’s worth checking your car over and consider switching to winter tyres, if you have them.
+When you are ready to set off, wrap up warm and take food and drink with you, in case you get stuck.
+Plus, it’s useful to have a torch, scraper and some de-icer with you as well.

 Driving in ice and snow